Burham, St Mary's Church

 In the 19th century, the entire village of Burham moved to higher ground, and built a new church, leaving St Mary's in isolated splendour.
 Ironically, the newer church has itself been pulled down.

 St Mary's has features from every time period, leading it to be dubbed 'an Alphabet of English Church Architecture'.
-The oldest part of this particular alphabet are some Roman tiles taken from local Romano-British villas.
+The oldest part of this particular alphabet is a collection of Roman tiles taken from local Romano-British villas.

 Aside from the Roman tiles, the oldest part of the building is Norman.
 The main structure of the building is 12th century, with 13th-century nave arcades, and there are two Norman fonts, one decorated with traditional Romanesque carving.